Duo Two-Factor Authentication

 How much data does a Duo Push use?

 Almost none.
-500 pushes to your device will use 1 MB of data in total.
-This is roughly equivalent to loading one webpage on your smartphone.
+Five hundred pushes to your device will use 1 MB of data in total.
+This amount is roughly equivalent to loading one webpage on your smartphone.

 With Duo two-factor authentication, there are several options for authentication.

 |Duo Push||Pushes a login request to your phone or tablet (if you have Duo Mobile installed and activated on your iOS, Android, or Windows Phone device).|